- How do I purchase additional quota for resources?

 When you change from an F1 to an F4 frontend instance you are getting four times the CPU and memory limits at four times the cost.
 Your bills continue to show an appropriate multiple of F1 instance hours.
 Note that your app may not use this extra capacity fully, leading to an increase in billable instance hours.

 Why do instance hours increase without additional incoming requests?

 Operations can be triggered by scheduling (see Scheduled Tasks With Cron for Python, Java, Java using YAML and Go), not only by incoming requests.
-To check your currently configured Cron Jobs, click on the Cron Jobs link under Main in the left navigation of your App Engine admin console.
+To check your currently configured Cron Jobs, visit the Developers Console task queues page

-Further to Cron Jobs, enabling Datastore Admin results in additional instance hours without incoming requests as well.
+In addition to Cron Jobs, performing Datastore Admin operations from the Developers Console also results in additional instance hours without incoming requests.
 Backup, restore, copy, and delete operations are executed within your application, and thus count against your quota.
 This usage increase is triggered without additional incoming requests.

 How are currency conversions handled?